Tel: 905-940-8188

 No. Chiropractic care can benefit organs, tissues, systems and cells in your body by optimizing your body's ability to heal itself.
 Although it is usually associated with back pain, Chiropractic has been shown to be effective in relieving headache, neck pain, arthritis, sciatica, carpal tunnel syndrome, and many other conditions.
 Other conditions not commonly associated with spinal nerve dysfunction such as asthma, temporomandibular (jaw joint pain/clicking) syndrome and bedwetting may all improve, if the associated nerves are found to be underperforming.

 The sciatic nerve is the longest and thickest nerve in the body.
 It emerges from between the lower lumbar vertebrae and branches travel all the way down to the toes.
 Sciatica is a painful condition that causes pain, numbness and tingling that radiates from the low back to below the knee.
 It is often provoked by bending forward, coughing or sneezing.
 The most common causes of Sciatica are lumbar disc bulges or herniation, spinal stenosis and degenerative bone spurs "poking" the nerve.
 Less frequently the sciatic nerve may be pinched in the buttock area outside the spinal nerve roots, called "Piriformis Syndrome".
-Early signs of Sciatica are tingling or numbness in the toes before it progresses to pain, so be sure to let your Chiropractor know if these symptoms emerge during care.

 X-rays can play a role in diagnosis and are taken when a need has been determined after taking a patient case history and conducting a physical examination.
 Some patients do not require X-rays, you may be asked to bring medical reports for studies ordered by your Primary care physician.
-Chiropractors receive 360 hours of education in radiology covering a full range of topics from protection to X-ray interpretation and diagnosis.
-Governments in every province have recognized the training and competence of chiropractors to take and interpret X-rays and have granted them this right.

 Yes.
 Many amateur and professional athletes use chiropractic treatment as part of their overall health care, fitness and maintenance program.
 Chiropractic is often used to improve muscle and joint conditioning, which has a direct effect on an athletic performance.
 Treatment works to improve biomechanical function and enhance overall conditioning, important in situations where there is continuous repetitive movement.
 Chiropractic care also help athletes fine-tune their muscles and joints for high level performance, and may reduce long term wear and tear.
 Finally, treatment can be used to prevent, and sometime shorten, the healing time of injuries.
-Athletes most often select treatment to improve their performance, whereas the average consumer will select chiropractic care to help manage aches and pains.
-In some cases treatment will be similar, but in all cases a treatment plan will be developed according to the goals and condition of each patient.
-In the case of professional and elite athletes, team Chiropractors often work in conjunction with other health care professionals, including medical doctors and/or sports medicine doctors, massage therapists and physiotherapists.

 Many patients with osteoporosis benefit from chiropractic!
 In addition to weight bearing exercise and appropriate supplementation, adjustments can improve exercise performance and endurance.
 Depending on your examination findings, and bone density test results the adjusting techniques will be selected for your individual case.
 The instrument-assisted Activator® method is the most commonly used for seniors at high risk for fracture.